kurator-dev/kurator/docs/content/en/docs/cluster-operator/infra-api.md

 title: "Deploy Cluster with Kurator Cluster API"
 linkTitle: "Deploy Cluster with Kurator Cluster API"
 description: >
-  The easiest way to deploy cluster with Kurator Infra API.
+  The easiest way to deploy cluster with Kurator Cluster API.
 ---

-In this tutorial we’ll cover the basics of how to use [Infra API](https://github.com/kurator-dev/kurator/blob/main/pkg/apis/infra/v1alpha1/cluster_types.go) to provision Kubernetes clusters.
+In this tutorial we’ll cover the basics of how to use [Cluster API](https://github.com/kurator-dev/kurator/blob/main/pkg/apis/cluster/v1alpha1/cluster_types.go) to provision Kubernetes clusters.

 ## Prerequisites